code-qtzl/wing-scrape/readme.md

 ## 🌶️ About WingScrape

-As a fan of the web series Hot Ones, I've watched this show for som time now, and I took advantage of this hackathon to build this project.
-This project scrapes episode data from TheTVDB to provide insights into the Hot Ones show.
+As a fan of the web series Hot Ones, I've watched this show for some time now, and I took advantage of this hackathon to build this project.
+This project scrapes episode data from TheTVDB to provide data of the Hot Ones show.

 ## ✨ Features